Anton2020/Anton2020/README.md

 # My Readme, thank you for reading
 - 👋 Hi, I’m Ewout.
 I’m interested in learning Python, Power BI and Excel.
-- 🌱 I'm enthusiastic about teaching beginners on Discord.
+- 🌱 I'm enthusiastic about helping beginners on [Discord](https://discord.com/channels/267624335836053506/@home).
-- 📫 How to reach me: lagendijkict@gmail.com
+- 📫 How to reach me: [lagendijkict@gmail.com](mailto:lagendijkict@gmail.com)

 <!---
 Anton2020/Anton2020 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.